 In 2013, the TCEQ Executive Director (ED) determined it was necessary to update naturalized streamflows in the Colorado River Basin in order to include more recent severe drought data in evaluating the application.
 The ED’s staff has completed its review and the ED is proposing a very comprehensive drought management regime which includes more stringent curtailment curves with a higher limit on when interruptible water releases would be completely curtailed depending on the severity of drought conditions.

 Under the application review process, the ED’s draft WMP recommendation has been provided to LCRA for its review and comment at this time.
 The ED is not soliciting public comment on the draft recommendation during this point in the review process.
-However, after LCRA reviews the ED’s proposal, the ED intends to finalize his recommendation in late summer and provide notice and an opportunity for the public to comment or request a hearing in the fall.
+However, after LCRA reviews the ED’s proposal, the ED intends to provide an opportunity for informal public review and comment in the fall.

 Summary of the ED’s proposal:

 ED Evaluation- Focus on More Comprehensive Management of Water Supply